-Testing for specific biomarkers depends on a number of factors, including your age at diagnosis, stage of cancer, and overall health.
+Testing for specific biomarkers depends on several factors, including your age at diagnosis, stage of cancer, and overall health.

-For people with bowel cancer that is not curable by surgery, treatment aims to prolong survival and improve quality of life.
+Even if your bowel cancer is not curable by surgery, tailored treatment can prolong survival and improve quality of life.

-Bowel cancers arise through a series of mutations that occur over the space of many years, and results in the evolution of normal tissue to adenoma (polyp) to carcinoma (cancer) to metastasis.
+Bowel cancers arise through a series of mutations that occur over the space of many years and result in the evolution of normal tissue to adenoma (polyp) to carcinoma (cancer) to metastasis.

 | APC (Adenomatous polyposis coli)

 APC is altered in 56.75% of bowel cancer patients.